tttor/ctrl-foundation/app/dynrnd_peng_2018.md

   * Gains for the position controller
   * Timestep between actions
   * Observation noise
+* eval metric: success rate;
+  compared on the simulated and real robot for the pushing task;
+  Policies are trained using only data from simulation.

 ## result
 * the use of dynamics randomization